Tip of the Day

 "P3" is the acronym for "The Presenter Presenting the Presentation".

-How well are you incorporating UD principles in your presentations?
+How well are you incorporating Universal Design principles in your presentations?
 This AUDIT will give you a quantitative assessment.

 R2D2 Center at UW-Milwaukee